GSA/piv-guides/_engineering/02_ssh.md

 	     chgrp <user> authorized_keys
     ```

-3. This step is only needed if you want to change the default SSH setting.
-You can change the configuration for the key file in the **/etc/ssh/sshd_config** file and restart the **sshd**.
-You can also disable any alternative means of access (i.e., passwords), as needed.
+3. This step is only needed if you want to change the default SSH settings.
+You can change the location for the **authorized_keys** file in the **/etc/ssh/sshd_config** file and restart the **sshd**.
+You can also disable any alternative means of access (i.e., passwords), as needed:

     ```
 	   AuthorizedKeysFile /etc/ssh/authorized_keys/%u
 	   PasswordAuthentication no
     ```
-If you change the default settings, you have to create the corresponding directory for authorized_keys under /etc/ssh and setup the authorized keys in this folder instead of user's home folder.
+> If you change the default settings, you have to create the corresponding directory for **authorized_keys** under **/etc/ssh** and set up the authorized keys in this folder instead of user's home folder.